 The facilities of the Ecolodge are basic: our wooden bungalow had a bed and a mosquito net and we shared our bathroom with another bungalow and had no hot water, yet we were always outside and never felt like we were missing anything (there is a family bungalow but it was already booked at the time of our stay).
 Electricity was very unstable but being right on the beach meant we were never too hot even without air-con (we even slept with blankets as early mornings were cooler).
 We had internet occasionally, which was more than enough.

 It was a wonderful holiday, the kind I had imagined when we decided to move to Indonesia and the ideal break from Jakarta: the kids were either swimming, snorkeling, chasing crabs, playing with the cats and dogs, building sandcastles or collecting seashells.
 The beach is very kid-friendly with big trees providing shade at all time, small waves and shallow waters.
-The weather was perfect: no rain and slightly cloudy which means we could stay outside the whole day without worrying too much about the sun (but sadly it also means I couldn’t get a good picture of the clear water).
+The weather was perfect: no rain and slightly cloudy at times which meant less risk of getting sunburned.

 For those looking for more than a beach holiday, the Ecolodge can also arrange guided day trips (into the land to visit villages and see waterfalls, island hopping…) and even immersion stays with the Minangkabau or Mentawai tribes (at least 5 days).